 The security guards are responsible for security on campus 24/7.
 For every incident, they are the first point of contact.
-If necessary, they immediately contact the emergency services.
-They can intervene both on the spot (e.g. in a case of aggression, violence, theft, nuisance, unauthorised persons), and after the facts (e.g. burglary, vandalism).
+If necessary, they immediately contact the emergency nuisance, unauthorised persons), and after the facts (e.g. burglary, vandalism).
 They are in the best position to guide emergency services on campus.
 You can find them on VUB Main Campus in Building X4, entrance 6.